Grilled Peaches with Ricotta, Crispy Prosciutto & Basil (Primal/Paleo, AIP, Whole30 Adaptable)

 I get lovely notes from you thanking me for and encouraging more substitution/adaptation notes and I’ll continue to include and expand them.

-I’m also including TONS of tips and subs in the Project Vibrancy Meals meal plans I’m developing and launching September 1 (with a HALF-OFF PRE-SALE from July 20-25!).
+I also including TONS of tips and subs in the Project Vibrancy Meals meal plans.
 The meal plans are primarily paleo and gluten-free, but I include suggestions for AIP and Whole30 substitutions as well as for replacing pork and eggs.

 Above and below is a sneak peak of what a plan looks like.
 Thanks to my friend, designer Kim Kalina of Green Olive Design, they are beautiful.